dougbutner/effective-collective/README.md

 ## Introduction Summary

-In this paper, we describe a system that allows people to focus collectively to create desired change in themselves, the human collective, and Gaia.
-This system is modeled on abundance and collaboration, and values people's opinions while also rewarding them for participating.
+In this paper, we describe a system that allows people to **focus collectively** to create desired change in themselves, the human collective, and Gaia.
+This system is modeled on **abundance** and **collaboration**, and values people's opinions while also rewarding them for participating.

 # Overview